angular/angular/aio/content/guide/entry-components.md

 exclude components that are never used.
 For this reason, the Angular compiler only generates code for components which are reachable from the `entryComponents`; This means that adding more references to `@NgModule.declarations` does not imply that they will necessarily be included in the final bundle.

 In fact, many libraries declare and export components you'll never use.
-For example, a material design library will export all components because it doesn’t know which ones the you will use.
-However, it is unlikely that the you will use them all.
+For example, a material design library will export all components because it doesn’t know which ones you will use.
+However, it is unlikely that you will use them all.
 For the ones you don't reference, the tree shaker drops these components from the final code package.

-If a component isn't an _entry component_ or isn't found in a template, The tree shaker will throw it away.
+If a component isn't an _entry component_ or isn't found in a template, the tree shaker will throw it away.
 So, it's best to add only the components that are truly entry components to help keep your app as trim as possible.